2022 - 2023 School Year!

 Welcome to the webpage of the Bulgarian School Chuchuliga (Skylark)!

-Our School started its first classes at the beginning of September 2016 and now we continue to work with children and parents living in Croydon, Caterham and other neighbouring South London's boroughs and beyond London.
+Our School started its first classes at the beginning of September 2016 and now we continue to work with children and parents living in North London, Croydon, Caterham and in the South of England.

 Online education which can be of two types: online teaching and learning where teachers work with small students' groups of the same school year through the online platform Zoom, and distant teaching where teachers and students use various education platforms to fulfil all curriculum-defined education goals and objectives; it is important that in this type of education all lessons, excercises, tests, training materials, etc. are regularly and efficiently done while teachers and students remain in constant contact with each other